-Field Definition Description IDP - AFI Authority and format identifier Specifies the NSAP address format.
+Field Definition Description IDP AFI Authority and format identifier Specifies the NSAP address format.
 The initial value is 39 for the ISO-DCC address format.
 IDI Initial domain identifier Specifies the country code.
 The initial value is 840F, the United States country code padded with an F. DSP DFI DSP format identifier Specifies the DSP format.
 The initial value is 80, indicating the DSP format follows American National Standards Institute (ANSI) standards.
 ORG Organization Organization identifier.
 The initial value is 000000.
 Reserved Reserved Reserved NSAP field.
 The Reserved field is normally all zeros (0000).
 RD Routing domain Defines the routing domain.
 The initial value is 0000.
 AREA Area Identifies the OSI routing area to which the node belongs.
 The initial value is 0000.

-Table 13-11 NSAP Fields (continued)
+Table 13-8 NSAP Fields

 Field Definition Description System System identifier The ONS 15454 system identifier is set to its IEEE 802.3 MAC address.
 Each ONS 15454 supports three OSI virtual routers.
-Each router NSAP system identifier is the ONS 15454 IEEE 802.3 MAC address + $n$ , where $n = 0$ to 2.
-For the primary virtual router, $n = 0$ .
-SEL Selector The selector field directs the protocol data units (PDUs) to the correct destination using the CLNP network layer service.
+Each router NSAP system identifier is the ONS 15454 IEEE 802.3 MAC address + n , where $n = 0$ to 2.
+For the primary virtual router, $n = 0$.
+SELSelectorThe selector field directs the protocol d destination using the CLNP network la supported by the ONS 15454 include: The selector field directs the protocol data units (PDUs) to the correct destination using the CLNP network layer service.
 Selector values supported by the ONS 15454 include: • 00-Network Entity Title (NET).
 Used to exchange PDUs in the ES-IS and IS-IS routing exchange protocols.
-(See the "13.7.4.1 End System-to-Intermediate System Protocol" section on page 13-38 and the "13.7.4.2 Intermediate System-to-Intermediate System Protocol" section on page 13-38.) • 1D-Selector for Transport Class 4 (and for FTAM and TL1 applications (Telcordia GR-253-CORE standard) AF-Selector for the TARP protocol (Telcordia GR-253-CORE standard) 2F-Selector for the GRE IP-over-CLNS tunnel (ITU/RFC standard) CC-Selector for the Cisco IP-over-CLNS tunnels (Cisco specific) • E0-Selector for the OSI ping application (Cisco specific) NSELs are only advertised when the node is configured as an ES.
+(See the "13.6.4.1 End System-to-Intermediate System Protocol" section on page 13-36 and the "13.6.4.2 Intermediate System-to-Intermediate System-to-Intermediate System Protocol" section on page 13-36.) • 1D- appl • 1D-Selector for Transport Class 4 (and for FTAM and TL1 applications (Telcordia GR-253-CORE standard) • AF-Selector for the TARP protocol (Telcordia GR-253-CORE standard) • 2F-Selector for the GRE IP-over-CLNS tunnel (ITU/RFC standard) • CC-Selector for the Cisco IP-over-CLNS tunnels (Cisco specific) • E0-Selector for the OSI ping application (Cisco specific) NSELs are only advertised when the node is configured as an ES.
 They are not advertised when a node is configured as an IS.
 Tunnel NSELs are not advertised until a tunnel is created.